You can’t succeed in business without really trying—but you can succeed through our program.

 B.S. to M.S.
 Option

-The B.S. to M.S. option is available for students majoring in Business Communication who wish to combine their bachelor's coursework with work for a master's degree in one of Stevenson's graduate programs.
-Students choosing this option may earn both bachelor's and master's degrees in as few as five years.
-Student must formally apply for entrance into a B.S. to M.S. option in their junior year.
-Once admitted into this program, students develop an education plan in consultation with their undergraduate and graduate advisors.
+The B.S. to M.S. option is available for students majoring in Business Communication who wish to combine their bachelor’s coursework with work toward a master’s degree in one of Stevenson’s graduate programs.
+Students choosing this option may earn their master's degree in as little as one year after their bachelor's degree.
+Interested student must formally apply for entrance into a B.S. to M.S.option in their junior year.
+Once admitted into this program, students develop an educational plan in consultation with their undergraduate and graduate advisors.
+A master's degree in Communication Studies will be offered beginning fall, 2015.
+For more information on this program, see the School of Graduate and Professional Studies Catalog.

 Connect With Us